-Earnings distributions for 2020 and 2019 that decided by the general meeting of shareholders were not different from the resolution of board meeting.
+Earnings distributions for 2021 and 2020 that decided by the general meeting of shareholders were not different from the resolution of board meeting.
 Related information would be available at the Market Observation Post System website.

-- (n) Earnings per share - (i) Basic earnings per share
+- (m) Earnings per share - (i) Basic earnings per share

-The calculation of basic earnings per share at December 31, 2021 and 2020, were based on the profit attributable to ordinary shareholders of the Company and the weighted average number of ordinary shares outstanding, calculated as follows:
+The calculation of basic earnings per share at December 31, 2022 and 2021, were based on the profit attributable to ordinary shareholders of the Company and the weighted average number of ordinary shares outstanding, calculated as follows: